 This is a completely obvious tip, but it is one that so many people simply forget or overlook.
 Many thefts are opportunistic, so if thieves see something they can walk away with, odd are they probably will.
 So deny them that opportunity!

-Basically the times when your stuff is likely to get stolen, in an unsecured dorm or in transit for example, simply tie your pack to something secure and people can’t walk away with it.
+Basically the times when your stuff is likely to get stolen, in an unsecured dorm or in transit on a night bus or sleeper train for example, simply tie your pack to something secure and people can’t walk away with it.
 Wrap a steel net around it, and people can’t get in.
 It really is that simple.

 Checking your pack when flying is the obvious exception here as you don’t really have much choice unless you are travelling with just a carry on, this tip applies more to overland travel.

-If you have a daysac full of week old underwear that frankly should be condemned and burned anyway, then it doesn’t really matter so much.
+If you just have a daysac full of week old underwear that frankly should be condemned and burned anyway in there, then it doesn’t really matter so much.
 But if you put your whole backpack in the hold with your important documents, electronics and money stash in, then you are asking for trouble.

 Just keep your belongings with you, especially your important ones.
 Put it on the seat next to you or at your feet, but don’t let it out of your sight when in transit.
 Don’t assume however that because it is under your seat or above you in a luggage rack that it is safe though, it can still easily be at risk.
 Combining this tip with the first one above, and securing your pack to your seat or even yourself with a cable lock will also prevent anyone from walking off with it when you are distracted or asleep.